SEND Information Report

 In the first instance, the pupil’s class teacher should be contacted–the child’s teacher is best placed to answer any issues regarding progress and any other concerns.

-The school SENDCOs – Mrs McKiernan (Foundation Stage and KS1) and Mrs Ableson (KS2) – oversee and co-ordinate the SEND support provided across the school.
+The school SENDCOs – Mrs McKiernan (EYFS and Year 5 and Year 6) and Mrs Conneely (Years 1-4) – oversee and co-ordinate the SEND support provided across the school.
 To contact them, phone on the main school line on 020 8529 6827.

 Mr Jeffery is the Head Teacher of Chase Lane and can be contacted if you are unable to contact the class teacher or SENDCO.